Composed and arranged by H. Eugene Gifford.

 Curiously, after engineering all of these business changes for the Casa Loma band, Gray continued working in the band as an unobtrusive sideman for a number of years, while another musician, violinist Mel Jenssen, was brought in by the band members as a front man, but not shareholder.
 (Biagini was in essence fired by the band in February of 1930.
 Jenssen arrived in March of that year.)
 Gray was a competent but not particularly talented saxophonist, though he was able to play a number of different saxophones in the Casa Loma saxophone section well enough to keep up with the other musicians.
-In addition, he apparently couldn’t set proper tempos for the band (or perhaps tempos the band members didn’t agree with), and Jenssen could.
+In addition, he apparently couldn’t (in the early 1930s) set proper tempos for the band (or perhaps tempos the band members didn’t agree with), and Jenssen could.
 Jenssen continued to front the band until 1937.
 Since the years from 1930 to 1937 were years of great success for the Casa Loma band, I suspect that Gray and his Casa Loma associates took the attitude of not fixing something that wasn’t broken.

 By the fall of 1931, the Casa Loma band was becoming very popular along the eastern seaboard.
 The photo above is from their sold-out stand at the Marine Ballroom on the Steel Pier in Atlantic City, New Jersey in September 1931.
 A year later, they had a similarly successful engagements at Bellerive Hotel in Kansas City, Missouri, and Hotel Lowery in St. Paul, Minnesota.
 The following summer (1932), they were booked for the first time into Glen Island Casino, New Rochelle, New York for a lengthy stay, with frequent sustaining (non-sponsored) radio broadcasts.
 This started the development of the band’s national reputation.
 That fall, they were booked into the posh Essex House on Central Park South in Manhattan.
-The largest boosts to the band’s national popularity however, were provided by its ongoing appearances on a new CBS network radio show called The Camel Caravan (sponsored by Camel Cigarettes), which began broadcasting nationally on December 7, 1933.
+The largest boosts to the band’s national popularity however, were provided by its weekly ongoing appearances on a new CBS network radio show called The Camel Caravan (sponsored by Camel Cigarettes), which began broadcasting nationally on December 7, 1933.